google sheets

 Common uses for tables in Google Sheets include project tracking, event planning, and inventory management.

-Inserting a table in Google Sheets is a straightforward process, but answering complex data questions can be challenging.
+Inserting a table in Google Sheets is a straightforward process, but working with spreadsheet functions and features can be tedious and time-consuming.